Dry eyes

 Dry eye symptoms can be especially bad in people who wear soft contact lenses.
 Soft lenses absorb water from the eye surface and make the eye dry.
 Dryness may lead to patchy loss of cells in the cornea.
 Trying a different type of lens may help the problem.

-How can you care for your dry eyes?
+How can you care for your child's dry eyes?

 • Avoid smoke and other things that irritate the eyes.

-• Wear sunglasses that wrap around the sides of the head.
+• Have your child wear sunglasses that wrap around the sides of the head.
 These can protect the eyes from sun, wind, dust, and dirt.

-• Use a vaporizer or humidifier to add moisture to your bedroom.
+• Place a cool-mist humidifier by your child's bed or close to your child.
 Follow the directions for cleaning the machine.

-• Do not use fans while you sleep.
+• Do not use fans while your child sleeps.

-• If you usually wear contact lenses, use rewetting drops or wear your glasses until your eyes feel better.
+• If your child usually wears contact lenses, have your child use rewetting drops or wear glasses until the eyes feel better.

 • Be safe with medicines.
-Take your medicine exactly as prescribed.
-Call your doctor if you think you are having a problem with your medicine.
+Have your child take medicines exactly as prescribed.
+Call your doctor if you think your child is having a problem with a medicine.

-• Try using artificial tears at least 4 times a day.
+• Have your child use artificial tears at least 4 times a day.

-• If you need drops more than 4 times a day, use artificial tears without preservatives.
+• If your child needs drops more than 4 times a day, use artificial tears without preservatives.
 They may irritate the eyes less.

-• Use a lubricating eye ointment or eye gel at bedtime.
-These are thicker and last longer, so you may have less burning, dryness, and itching when you wake up.
-Be aware that they may blur your vision for a short time.
+• Have your child use a lubricating eye ointment or eye gel at bedtime.
+These are thicker and last longer, so your child may have less burning, dryness, and itching when your child wakes up.
+Be aware that they may blur vision for a short time.

 • To put in eyedrops or ointment:

-• Tilt your head back, and pull the lower eyelid down with one finger.
+• Tilt your child's head back, and pull the lower eyelid down with one finger.

 • Drop or squirt the medicine inside the lower lid.

-• Put a warm, moist cloth on your eyelids every morning for about 5 minutes.
-Then massage your eyelids lightly.
-This helps increase the natural wetness of your eyes.
+• Put a warm, moist cloth on your child's eyelids every morning for about 5 minutes.
+Then massage the eyelids lightly.
+This helps increase the natural wetness of the eyes.

 Dry eyes: When to call